100 Biggest Ways to Save Money

 93. Vacation in beautiful but less expensive locations

-94. Use online banking and debit cards to pay bills (can save $10 in stamps per month)
+94. Use your online banking account to pay bills (can save $10 in stamps per month)

 95. Visit your city’s website to sign up for city sports and activities instead of privately sponsored